 - The wind turbine(s) complies with Critical wildlife habitats.

 Please be advised:

 - Development under this General Permit shall not result in construction of turbines with a cumulative rotor swept area greater than 20,000 square feet on a site, either solely or in conjunction with a previous wind turbine development.

 - If the wind turbine is more than 120’ tall, the tower must be a free standing monopole.

 - Lighting required by the Federal Aviation Administration is allowed on the wind turbine, as is ground level security lighting.
 No other lighting is allowed.

 - Post-construction monitoring may be required in certain cases.

 - Timing restrictions and limitations on operation of the wind turbines may apply.

-If your project does not meet the requirements or limitations of Coastal General Permit 26, it may qualify for a permit-by-rule, other general permit, or a CAFRA Individual Permit.
-Please review those tabs under Coastal Permitting for additional information.
+If your project does not meet the requirements of the General Permit 26, it may qualify for another General Permit, Permit-by-rule, or an Individual Permit.
+Additional information on these permit types can be found on the Coastal Permitting page.